Skip to content

 One of the questions I receive most from patients is: "Doctor, do you use a needle or a cannula?"
 The answer is: it depends on the area and the goal.
 Each technique has its specific advantages, and I use both according to the needs of each case.

 The cannula is an instrument with a blunt (rounded) tip that does not cut tissues — it displaces them.
 This means a lower risk of puncturing blood vessels, fewer bruises, less swelling, and less discomfort.
 I prefer the cannula for extensive areas such as the jawline, cheekbones, and especially the under-eye region, where safety is the top priority.
-With a single entry puncture, I can distribute the product over a wide area, significantly reducing the discomfort of the procedure.
+With a single entry puncture, I can distribute the product over a wide area, significantly reducing patient discomfort.

 The needle offers more precision in areas that require pinpoint and detailed application.
 I use a needle for lip contouring, for specific points of the jaw angle, and for fine corrections.
 The needle technique allows me to deposit small amounts of product with millimeter precision, which is essential when the goal is subtle refinement.